 From Traverse City there’s The Bear at Grand Traverse Resort & Spa, which hosted this year’s Michigan Open Championship (grandtraverseresort.com) and which has a great fly fishing school as well.
 But I was headed for Petoskey to find a famed Petoskey stone and to consider Bay Harbor Golf Club nearby (bayharborgolf.com).
 The club is lovely but I arrived too late in the day to swing by.
 It describes itself as “the Pebble Beach of the Midwest” and that kind of claim will make anyone curious.
 It’s certainly well regarded, with its Arthur Hills designs.

 I’d really wanted to see Charlevoix and its Belvedere Golf Club as well (belvederegolfclub.com), a 1925 track that’s hosted the Michigan Amateur 40 times!
 The architect was William Watson of Olympia Fields and Olympic Club fame.
 Moreover I wanted to try out my Michigan pronunciations, which were improving every day.
 I’d been corrected on “Charlevoix” when I told someone I wanted to stop by “Sharl-VWA” and, with her head shaking, she told me that it was “Shar-luh-voy.”
 Detroit is not “Day-twa,” right?
 What was I thinking.
 Charlevoix and Petoskey each are known for stones, and specifically for a kind of fossilized coral that features beautiful geometric designs.
 Petoskey’s are more hexagonal, and if you spend long enough looking, they can be found.
 I had some luck at Magnus Park on a foggy morning, stepping over the stony shore and looking in the water (they’re easier to spot when they’re wet).
-Satisfied, I returned to my room at Stafford’s Perry Hotel (staffords.com), which was built in 1899 and which retains its period grandeur alongside modern amenities, and then I left.
+Satisfied, I returned to my room at Stafford’s Perry Hotel (staffords.com), which was built in 1899 and which retains its period grandeur alongside modern amenities.

 My original plan had me going to Mackinaw City and taking the ferry to the car-free Mackinac Island (both are pronounced “Mak-ih-gnaw” for some reason) to see the incredible Grand Hotel (grandhotel.com) with its “longest porch in the world” and to perhaps shake loose memories of having seen the Christopher Reeve/Jane Seymour romance Somewhere in Time on TV in my childhood (it was filmed there).
 I also wanted to see the hotel’s Jewel Course, which looks charming, but it wasn’t to be.
 Stretched for time I pointed my car south and returned to Chicago and then home to the beaches of Southern California, not quite as far away from Michigan as I thought.